 Personal data may be legally collected and used if it is necessary for a legitimate interest of the organisation using the data, as long as its use is fair and does not adversely impact the rights of the individual concerned.

 When we use your personal information, we will always consider if it is fair and balanced to do so, and if it is within your reasonable expectations.
 We will balance your rights and our legitimate interests to ensure that we use your personal information in ways that are not unduly intrusive or unfair.
-Girlguiding Somerset North’s legitimate interests include:
+Girlguiding Weston Super Mare’s legitimate interests include:

 If you would like more information on our uses of legitimate interests or to change our use of your personal data please get in touch with us.

 If you are under the age of 14, you must get permission from your parent or guardian before registering or giving us any information.

 Girlguiding Weston Super Mare keeps your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 We decide how long is appropriate to keep personal data.
 We do this by considering the amount, nature and sensitivity of the personal data; the potential risk of harm from unauthorised use or disclosure of your personal data; the purposes for which we process your personal data, whether we can achieve those purposes through other means, and the legal requirements.